Professional Gathering In Grez-sur-Loing: A parallel between unforeseen circumstances and unsuspected possibilities in our lives.

-The week-end of May 26-27th 2018, I joined a few of my Grez-sur-Loing neighbors.
+The week-end of May 26-27th 2018, I joined a professional gathering with a few of my Grez-sur-Loing neighbors.
 With Marie Nicolas-Cook of www.742.fr, Lucie Beaudon of www.iame.me and Sophie Batsis of www.earlygrez.com, we created a warm atmosphere for visitors for Sophie’s garage sale, Lucie’s dance workshop, Marie’s musical bar and the presentation and signing of my book.

 You may think that rural areas are dotted with sleepy villages, or that away from big cities nothing happens… However, this week-end in Grez-sur-Loing, warm and rich exchanges took place behind the usually shut gate of a village home that blends among other village homes.